-While building our new API, we learned several lessons on how to build a great API that we want to share with you to maybe help you in designing or improving your API as well.
+While building our new API, we learned several lessons on how to build a great API.
+We want to share Design Tips for APIs with you to maybe help you in designing or improving your API as well.

 A few months ago we came to the conclusion that we had to introduce a completely new version of our API in order to keep up with all the new requirements we and our customers developed using PhraseApp.
 We had gained many insights since we launched the first PhraseApp API back in 2012.